-42. Home Care
+43. Home Health Care

-- a) Services given by registered nurses and other health workers who are not employees of or working under an approved arrangement with a home health care Provider. - b) Private duty nursing. - c) Food, housing, homemaker services and home delivered meals. - 43.
+- a) Services given by registered nurses and other health workers who are not employees of or working under an approved arrangement with a home health care Provider. - b) Food, housing, homemaker services and home delivered meals. - 44.
 Hospital Services Billed Separately Services rendered by Hospital resident Doctors or interns that are billed separately.
-This includes separately billed charges for services rendered by employees of Hospitals, labs or other institutions, and charges included in other duplicate billings. - 44.
-Hyperhidrosis Treatment Medical and surgical treatment of excessive sweating (hyperhidrosis). - 45.
+This includes separately billed charges for services rendered by employees of Hospitals, labs or other institutions, and charges included in other duplicate billings. - 45.
+Hyperhidrosis Treatment Medical and surgical treatment of excessive sweating (hyperhidrosis). - 46.
 Infertility Treatment Testing or treatment related to infertility except for diagnostic services and procedures to correct an underlying medical condition.
-Infertility procedures not specified in this Benefit Booklet. - 46.
-Lost or Stolen Drugs Refills of lost or stolen Drugs. - 47.
+Infertility procedures not specified in this Benefit Booklet. - 47.
+Lost or Stolen Drugs Refills of lost or stolen Dugs. - 48.
 Maintenance Therapy Rehabilitative treatment given when no further gains are clear or likely to occur.
 Maintenance therapy includes care that helps you keep your current level of function and prevents loss of that function, but does not result in any change for the better.
-This Exclusion does not apply to "Habilitative Services" as described in the "What's Covered" section.
+This Exclusion does not apply to "Habilitative Services" as described in the "What's Covered" section. - 49.
+Medical Chats Not Provided through Our Mobile App, Website, or Anthem-Enabled Device Texting or chat services provided through a service other than our mobile app, website, or Anthem-enabled device.

-48. Medical Equipment Devices and Supplies
+50. Medical Equipment Devices and Supplies